 Wheelsets and traction motors (rail vehicles), DC and AC motors (drivetrains), and generators (wind power) can all be exposed to electric current—which can be extremely harmful to roller bearings.

-While it is very difficult to eliminate the causes of bearing voltages that are induced by the motor, it is possible to avoid bearing damage with insulated components that prevent, or significantly reduce, the flow of current.
-That’s where current-insulated bearings come in—the roller bearings that offer insulation against current passage.
+While it is very difficult to eliminate the causes of bearing voltages that are induced by the motor, it is possible to avoid bearing damage with insulated components that prevent or significantly reduce the flow of current.
+That’s where current-insulated bearings come in—the roller bearings that offer protection against current passage.

 Why Use Current-Insulated Roller Bearings?

-Electric current causes damage to the raceways and rolling elements, as well as degradation of the lubricant, which, in turn, can cause the motor or generator to fail prematurely and unexpectedly.
+Electric currents can cause damage to the raceways and rolling elements of a bearing, as well as degradation of the lubricant.
+This, in turn, can cause the motor or generator to fail prematurely and unexpectedly.

 In addition to repair expenses, machine downtime and production losses are incurred, racking up costs even further.
 By reducing maintenance and repair costs, and increasing machine availability, current-insulated bearings can significantly increase the value of your operations.